Syedaaneesa/flexedge/README.md

 ## 🎨 Design & Development Process

 1. **Planning & Structure**
-   - Studied the FlexEdge brand and target audience
+   - Researched the FlexEdge brand and its target market
-   - Created a wireframe and visual layout plan
+   - Developed a detailed wireframe and visual design structure

 2. **Theme Setup & Customization**
    - Installed WordPress and essential plugins